GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. `git add Jenkinsfile html.go main.go`, then `git commit -m "Version 2"`, and finally `git push origin canary` your change.

-1. When your change has been pushed to the Git repository, navigate to Jenkins.
-Your build should start shortly.
+1. When your change has been pushed to the Git repository, navigate to your Jenkins job.
+Click the "Scan Multibranch Pipeline Now" button.

   ![](docs/img/first-build.png)